 Located on the west side of the beautiful Palomar Mountain are the 1,862 acres of protected wilderness designated as Palomar Mountain State Park.
 These lush forests come from the yearly 40 inches of rainfall that water the area.
 The woodlands are full of Incense Cedar trees, massive Live Oaks, Black Oaks, Evergreen Coulter Pine, and Yellow Pine trees.

 Hiking is a fantastic activity for the whole family to enjoy at Palomar Mountain State Park.
-There are over 11 miles of designated trails through prominent oak forests, wandering the lush grassy meadows and trekking in the majestic fir and cedar woodlands.
-Here are some must do stops ranging in difficulty that everyone can enjoy.
+There are over 11 miles of designated trails through prominent oak forests, wandering the lush grassy meadows, and trekking in the majestic fir and cedar woodlands.
+Here are some must do trails ranging in difficulty that everyone can enjoy.

 - Scott’s Cabin Trail: The three mile trail promises great views and vistas.
 Along the trek up about 700 feet in elevation you will get to see all the wildlife residents among the large shaded trees.
 If you are hoping for a longer hike, you can easily extend this trail by connecting to the Thunder Springs Trail, Chimney Flats Trail, and more.